 • in 2018, the country issued 27,241 EU Blue Cards and the overall number, since the launch of the program, is of 104,000 permits;

-• currently, approximately 13,500 Australians decided moving to Germany from Australia;
+• currently, approximately 13,500 Australians decided to immigrate to Germany from Australia;

 • the share of men is slightly higher of the one of the women – there 7,375 men and 6,145 women;